dylau/script-sync/README.md

 **Why Script-sync?** Although Rhino8 has a wonderful IDE, we often miss the nice extensions and functions of a full-fledged IDE like VSCode.
 Script-sync allows you to run your scripts directly from VSCode, while keeping the Rhino/Grasshopper environment open.
 This is particularly useful if you have *AI-assisted* (e.g. GithubCoPilot) code completion.

+Also, if Rhino crashes, your code is still safe and editable.

 You can execute the folloing languages from VSCode with script-sync:

 |               | CPython | IronPython  | C# |